cjlewis11/userauthprogram/README.md

 To run:
   Ensure Python3 is installed.
 Python 3.6.9 was used to develop this.

-  Create a virtual enviroment using:
+  Create a virtual enviroment outside of the projet directory using:
     python -m venv env_name

+  Activate said virtual enviroment with (on unix based system):
+    source env_name/bin/activate

+  Navigate to project root folder
+    cd userauthprogram

   Install requirements from requirements.txt using pip
     pip install -r requirements.txt